 1. Mediterranean diet

-The Mediterranean diet is often linked to good health, including a healthier heart, because it includes low amounts of animal products like meat and dairy, which tend to be high in saturated fat.
+The Mediterranean diet is often linked to good health, including a healthier heart, because it involves low amounts of animal products like meat and dairy, which tend to be high in saturated fat.
 According to the NHS, it’s very similar to the Government’s healthy eating advice.

 2. Low-FODMAP diet